The EESC issues between 160 and 190 opinions and information reports a year.

 The EESC has six sections, specialising in concrete topics of relevance to the citizens of the European Union, ranging from social to economic affairs, energy, environment, external relations or the internal market.

-Ten years after the launch of the Belt and Road Initiative (BRI), as soft-power tool through which China carved for itself a new strategic geopolitical position in the world, the EESC investigates what impact the BRI can have on EU's policies such as twin transition, open strategic autonomy, access to critical technologies, security and defence, and others.
+The main objective of this opinion is to deliver, eight years after its official launch, an EESC assessment of the state of play of the Belt and Road Initiative (BRI), a soft-power tool through which China has assumed a new strategic geopolitical position on the world chessboard.
+In this context, the EESC needs to investigate what impact the BRI can have on the EU's policies such as twin transition, open strategic autonomy, access to critical technologies and critical raw materials, security and defence, TEN-T network, foreign direct investments, EU screening, etc.

-The opinion aims to put forward a shared position of civil society organisations represented in the EESC on the effects of the BRI, as well as to promote a debate within the EESC and at interinstitutional level between the EESC, the European Commission, European Parliament and the Council.
-Such debate should shed more light on issues of key importance that can have geopolitical implications both on the EU as a whole and on individual Member States.
+Furthermore, this opinion is intended to promote a debate both within the EESC and at interinstitutional level between the EESC, the European Commission, European Parliament and the Council on issues of particular importance that can have geopolitical implications on the EU as a whole and on individual Member States, such as the consequences for EU relations with neighbouring countries, with the countries of the Mediterranean region, and with African countries.

-welcomes the EU's decision to promote the principle of the EU's open strategic autonomy, and therefore the launch of the Global Gateway initiative at the end of 2021;
+welcomes the EU's decision to promote the principle of the open strategic autonomy of the Union, which seeks to invest in the dissemination of democratic values, high standards, good governance and transparency through successful infrastructure projects.
+To this end, the EESC welcomes the launch of the Global Gateway initiative at the end of 2021;

-argues that the Global Gateway will strengthen economic and political ties with the EU's partner countries, enabling the EU to compete effectively on a global level in the provision of infrastructure;
+argues that the Global Gateway will strengthen economic and political ties with the EU's partner countries, ensuring respect for its democratic and social principles while enabling the EU to compete effectively on a global level in the provision of infrastructure;

-regrets the lack of real involvement of local European stakeholders in the overall process of development.
-The EESC would like to play a more active role in the key stages of the decision-making process for development projects associated with the BRI and the Global Gateway.
+regrets the lack of real involvement of local European stakeholders, such as civil society organisations and social partners, in the overall process of development, monitoring, evaluating and implementing projects under the BRI in the EU.
+In this regard, the EESC would like to play a more active role in the key stages of the decision-making process for development projects associated with the BRI and the Global Gateway;